Raziz1/Raziz1/README.md

  - 🏎️ I am apart of Mac's Formula Electric team
  - 💻 I enjoy learning new coding skills and applying them in new ways
  - 🎹 I just got into music production
- - 🎮 Talk to me about Android & game developpment
+ - 🎮 Talk to me about Android & game development

 ## 🚀 I’m currently learning
 - ``Boostrap``